tolybg/Programming-Against-Interfaces/README.md

 This challenge checks your knowledge of Programming Against Interfaces.

 The concept of this challenge is a rules engine that calculates a score for an opportunity via configurable (plug and play) rules.
-The rules implement an interface `OpportunityScoringRuleIF` and are defined by instances of the `Opportunity_Scoring_Rule__c` custom setting.
+The rules implement an interface `OpportunityScoringRuleIF` and are defined by instances of the `Opportunity_Score_Rule__c` custom setting.

 You will need to complete the two classes that apply rules to calculate a score for an opportunity: